 Google Analytics – Monitor your website

-Knowing how your website is performing is key to your business' success.
-Google Analytics is a powerful tool that lets businesses measure traffic and track visitor behavior to determine what is and isn't helping a website meet its goals.
+Knowing how your website is performing is key to your business's success.
+Google Analytics is a powerful free tool that lets businesses measure traffic and track visitor behavior to determine what is and isn't helping a website meet its goals.

 Get started: How to Use Google Analytics

 As a small business, you don't need expensive productivity solutions to support your operations.
-An affordable alternative is Google Apps, which offers a streamlined suite of Web-based office programs, along with cloud storage and a collaboration service.
-It consists of Gmail, Calendar and Drive — which includes the office apps Docs, Sheets and Slides — along with Hangouts and more.
+An affordable alternative is G Suite, which offers a streamlined suite of web-based office programs, along with cloud storage and a collaboration service.
+It consists of Gmail, Calendar, Drive (which includes the office apps Docs, Sheets and Slides), Hangouts and more.
 These platforms come with desktop and mobile access, offline support and Google-backed security.

 Just as its name implies, Calendar lets users manage their schedules and keep their days organized.
 Features include meeting reminders and calendar sharing, so you can see when team members are busy or free.
-Users can also attach documents to events, as well as embed event calendars on company websites, for instance, to allow customers to set up appointments instantly.
+Additionally, users can attach documents to events and embed event calendars on company websites, for instance, to allow customers to set up appointments instantly.

 Drive gives you anytime, anywhere access to your files and documents.
-This cloud storage and collaboration platform lets you and your team store, share and edit files in real time over the Web.
-Drive also includes full-featured productivity apps, such as the Docs word processor, Sheets spreadsheet editor and Slides presentation software.
-For on-the-go access, these services are also available as standalone mobile apps from the Google Play Store and the Apple App Store.
+This cloud storage and collaboration platform lets you and your team store, share and edit files in real time over the web.
+Drive includes full-featured productivity apps, such as Docs (its word processor), Sheets (a spreadsheet editor) and Slides (presentation software).
+For on-the-go access, these services are available as standalone mobile apps from the Google Play Store and the Apple App Store.

 Collaborate with anyone in the office, across the country or on the other side of the world with Hangouts.
 Using this service, you can hold online meetings and high-definition video conferences, or keep it simple and stick to instant messaging.